-It was a very long time from now.
-Even time had a tiresome journey travelling back when I asked it to.
-It went back to the days right when anarchy was prevalent and back to the days when the civilizations were being fashioned.
+I went back to the days when tigers used to smoke.
+Even ‘Time’ had a tiresome journey travelling back when I asked it to.
+It went back to the days right when anarchy was prevalent and when the civilizations were being fashioned.
 It was the very beginning of governance.
 Sages, then known as Rishis lived and people followed what these scholarly people mentioned.
 Those were the days when there were a lot of mavericks in the society, unlike today where the governance had taken control over man.
 A village-at-don’t-know-where was led by a tribal head.
 People in that village were satisfied with what they were and what they had.
-The village priest enlightened them with the divine wisdom, at least in his their perspective, he garnered over years and people followed.
-He could persuade tribesmen into worshipping the lord ‘Sun’ and they followed because the priest told them.
-He was then explaining them the two mind spaces; heaven and hell which would ostensibly exist after life.
+The village priest enlightened them with the divine wisdom( divine- according to him) over years and people obediently followed.
+He could persuade tribal men into worshipping the lord ‘Sun’ and they followed because the priest told them.
+He was then explaining them the two mind spaces; heaven and hell which would ostensibly exist afterlife.

-“Heaven is the most beautiful mind space while hell can’t be imagined as it brings fear in the faces of toughest of men.
+“Heaven is the most beautiful mind space while hell brings fear in the faces of the toughest of men.
 Pray hard not to go to hell or else get ready to get tormented“, he mentioned.

 “Why is it?“, the boy asked.

 People easily accepted with what the priest said but this guy had other notions.
-One day, it was the day’s sad end, the end which he never wanted because every day was fun, and he was observing the stars.
-The clouds formed various shapes and he started replicating them on the ground as he slept.
-Next morning when he observed it, he found that the moon was missing in the shapes he made.
+One day, it was the day’s sad end, the end which he never wanted because every day was fun, and these days, he was observing the stars.
+The stars, moon, clouds formed various patterns and shapes which he replicated on the ground while he slept.
+Next morning when he observed it, he found that the moon was missing in the various shapes he made.

 “oi, i missed it“, he thought.

 He wondered where the moon went.
 Like this, he observed that moon’s shape changed intermittently and it disappeared regularly.
-He was a genuine story teller too.
-He once explained to the priest’s children how fast the sun moves and how it visits every corner of the world.
+He was a genuine storyteller too.
+He once explained to the priest’s children how fast the sun moves and how it visits every nook and corner of the world.
 The priest went furious over his insane theories and told him to stop creating his own theories.

-“YOU!, son of a ****.Get away from here with ur stupid theories”, the priest accused the boy of his blasphemous theories.
+“YOU!, son of a ****.Get away from here or keep shut your mouth shut.”, the priest accused the boy of his blasphemous theories.

 The boy was wondering if his conception was wrong.
 The boy saw that the light illuminated not only beautiful places of his village but also lit the contaminated, foul stained places.
 He wondered if sun loved earth so much that it visited every nook and corner of it daily.

-As every uncouth civilization ended because of plague or by man’s foolish wants, even this civilization had its tough times.
+As every uncouth civilization which ended because of plague or because of man’s foolish wants, even this civilization had its tough times.
 All the surrounding villages were hit by a disease.
 Our village was busy trying not to get infected.
 The boy was busy too but with his dreams.
 He started sleeping more than ever as dreams connected him to a distant place.
 He was blind in his dreams it was dark which guided him in it.
 The people of the village started praying.
 All the ceremonies and rituals were performed but the death rate wasn’t diminishing.
 People started blaming the high priest and hence god.
 They called the earth as the INFERNO.
 The priest then understood how dumbfounded these people were.
 Some of the villages started chasing the High priest and the boy came to his rescue claiming that nothing is gonna happen and earth is a beautiful place.
 But the deaths didn’t stop.
-The death ate what ever came in its way.
+The death ate whatever came in its way.
 It looked as if there was no way to stop it.
-The boy didnt understand why the death was unabatedly taking everyone with her.
+The boy didn’t understand why the death was unabatedly taking everyone with her.
 There was no pattern.
 Every single time he got doubts if the earth was hell, he got dreams which said he was wrong.
 The boy was no different for death as death didn’t know him so well and so it finally ate him too.

-The boy was astounded at the fact that he died but more than that he was surprised by seeing the door keepers who appeared before him.
+The boy was astounded at the fact that he died but more than that he was surprised by seeing the doorkeepers who appeared before him.
 The doorkeepers of Yama summoned all the dead which included the boy to Yama-dharma Raju.
 The path was indeed enthralling.
 He could feel all the excitement but realised the fact that it would end soon.
 The hall in which everyone was summoned was nothing special.
 It had 2 doors.
-Yama started checking all who came there.
-It was strange that he wasnt checking their accounts.
+Yama started checking everyone who came there.
+It was strange that Yama wasn’t checking their accounts.
 He felt uneasy when he looked at the boy.
-Only the boy hit back at him with the same confident look which Yama had while others shivered on looking at him.
-Yama saw something puzzling on his face, something dark and he was put in a conundrum.
+The boy’s confident looks in front of Yama’s intimidating frame surprised Yama.
+He saw something puzzling on the boy’s face, something dark and therefore, he was put in a conundrum.
 Yama believed that a child can never be dark.
 Also, the dark force brought in the light on the child’s face.

-As everytime, he asked people to choose a door and people made their choice thinking one was hell and one was heaven.
-People went behind their leader as always like sheep.
-Chitragupta had vicious smile as always.
+As everytime, Yama asked people to choose a door and people made their choice thinking one was hell and one was heaven.
+People went behind their leaders like sheep.
+Chitragupta had a vicious smile as always.
 This boy however chose a different road.
 He told yama that he wanted to get back to earth.
 Yama looked amazed looking at how different the boy was.
 Not a conventional thing this guy is, he thought.
 He asked the guy for a proper logical reason and if convincing , he would send the guy back.

 The boy told, “Earth is the most beautiful place and the only heaven left“.